 Flight Itinerary Defined

 But what exactly is this document and why is it important in the visa application process?
-Flight itinerary is simply a detailed plan of your air travel.
+A flight itinerary is simply a detailed plan of your air travel.
 Outlines travel from the country of your origin to the country or your destination.
-Your destination is the country for which you are seeking visa.
+Your destination is the country for which you are seeking a visa.
 It also outlines your travel back to your original country of departure.
-It is also forms part of your entire travel itinerary.
+It also forms part of your entire travel itinerary.
 This is in addition to all other modes of travel you will engage in, in the course of your travel.
 The flight itinerary must contain the following;

 - Airport codes (IATA)